UEFA Euro 2024: Qualification

-As hosts, Germany qualified for the tournament automatically.
+As the hosts, Germany qualified for the tournament automatically.
 The 23 remaining spots were determined by a qualifying tournament; 20 spots were decided by the direct qualification of the winners and runners-up of the 10 qualifying groups, with the remaining three spots decided by play-offs.
 Places in the play-offs were given to the teams that performed the best in the 2022–23 UEFA Nations League who did not already qualify via the main qualifying tournament.
 The draw for the UEFA Euro 2024 qualifying group stage was held on 9 October 2022 at the Festhalle in Frankfurt.
 The qualifying group stage took place from March to November 2023, while the three play-offs were held in March 2024.

 Qualified teams

 Of the 24 teams that qualified for the tournament, 19 had participated in the previous edition.
 These included the defending champions Italy and runners-up England, as well as 2022 World Cup runners-up France and bronze medalist Croatia.
 Portugal was the only team to qualify with a flawless record, whilst France, England, Belgium, Hungary, and Romania also qualified without a loss.

 Albania and Romania returned after missing out on Euro 2020, the former qualifying for only their second major tournament.
 Serbia and Slovenia both returned for the first time since Euro 2000, with Serbia qualifying for the first time since Serbia and Montenegro became separate nations, and Slovenia qualifying for their fourth major tournament as an independent nation.
 Georgia beat Greece on penalties in the play-offs to qualify for their first-ever tournament since gaining independence from the Soviet Union in 1991, also becoming the only debutants for this edition and ensuring every final tournament since the inaugural Euro 1960 saw at least one new team make their debut.

 Notable absentees included Sweden, Russia, and Wales.
 Sweden failed to reach the finals for the first time since Euro 1996 and also failed to qualify for their second major tournament in a row, having missed out on the 2022 World Cup.
-Russia, who were regulars at finals since Euro 2000, were barred from the qualifiers altogether in the aftermath of the country's invasion of Ukraine.
+Russia, who were regulars at finals since Euro 2004, were barred from the qualifiers altogether in the aftermath of the country's invasion of Ukraine.
 Wales, who reached the knockout stages at the previous two editions, including the semi-finals at Euro 2016, lost to Poland on penalties in the play-offs.
 Having made their debut at the previous edition, both North Macedonia and Finland failed to qualify for this edition.